 The problem with it, however, is that you can’t easily build a full message-driven architecture on an old-style message queue.
 It does not have the same capabilities that a publish/subscribe model does.
 For that reason, the scaling factor is the big benefit you pick up in a pub/sub model.
 For instance, let’s consider a micro-services model: if you’ve got 10 services, and you're using a standard issue message queue, and you're seeing 50-100k messages per second on a server, you can see that you're going to have to scale out your messaging platform very rapidly to be able to keep up with every one of those services you put out there.
 With the pub/sub model, you have the ability to start looking at how fast it really is – and the Kafka model is blazing fast.
-These are benchmarks we’ve had on MapR Streams:
+These are benchmarks we’ve had on MapR Event Store:

 We have had these benchmarks validated independently.
 Of course, you will not reach those rates, because in order for you to do so, you would need a throughput of 3.5 gigabytes per second.
 That's full saturation of three bonded 10Gb Ethernet links.
 Most people don't set up their networking in that way.
 As you expand your networking capabilities, if you've got 100 gigabit can you reach this?
 Absolutely.
 I guarantee you'll reach these types of numbers, very easily.
-The platform, MapR Streams, is not going to be a bottleneck for you as a scaling point.
+The platform, MapR Event Store, is not going to be a bottleneck for you as a scaling point.
 That's the benefit.
 You don't have to worry about those 50-100k messages per second holding you down.
 You will no longer have to worry about a developer wanting to connect to your production messaging and bringing everything down, because you can’t handle having 300,000 messages coming through per second and having someone test a model that he built on it.

 Old-time message queues required manual sharding, defining where the routes go, which was a painful process.
 If you do manual sharding and have to come up with an algorithm to do it, you run into problems when you change your sharding at some point, and suddenly you have hotspots where messages are flowing through.
 It’s a nightmare.